 For these reasons Swan Mountain Outfitters takes only two hunters to each of our areas on our archery elk hunts in any of our “archery only” designated areas for three 7-day sessions.
 Even though the season is longer, we focus soley on the time frame before, during and after the rut to maximize our opportunity.
 Our archery elk hunters will actually hunt 5 days, with the rest of the time spent getting to and from the area.

 We employ two-on-one guiding as we have found it is the best way to maximize our hunters opportunities to be successful.
 What makes an archery elk hunt truly successful is the hunting skill of the guide.
-We have perhaps some of the top guides in the country as we operate a guide school and have very seasoned staff.
-Several of our guides have won calling and 3-D shooting competitions, and have been hunting our unique area for many years.
-Most of our archery elk guides have been guiding archery for 5 or more years!
+We have perhaps some of the top guides in the country as we operate a guide school and therefore had the opportunity to hand select and train our staff.
+Most of our archery elk guides have been hunting with bows for years.

 Our archery elk hunts are the first to book up, and we typically have been booked two years in advance, so don’t wait!

 Our regular season guided elk hunts use the assistance of mother nature to bring the elk out of the mountains and in proximity to our lower camp.
 We utilize our horses to search the front range of the Bob Marshall for elk and mule deer.
 When the weather is right, migration of elk begins and affords our late season elk hunters an opportunity to bag an elk at lower altitudes.
 Regular season elk hunts are ideal for hunters that aren’t physically able to make a wilderness elk hunt.
 These are good first time elk hunts for youth elk hunters.
 The opening week of regular season also allows us to utilize spike camps in order to get in closer proximity to the elk and mule deer for opening day.
 This spike camp strategy has produced many harvested elk and mule deer in seasons past.
-An extra bonus is that our base camp is in the heart of trophy whitetail deer.
-Hunters have their choice of harvesting a whitetail or mule deer, as they will see trophy quality of each during their hunt.
+An extra bonus is that our base camp is in the heart of whitetail deer territory for hunters looking to combination hunt.

 View Our Hunting Picture Slide Show!